plain-solutions-gmbh/kirby-form-block-suite/README.md

 ## Hook Validate

-Since Version 4.0.1.
 Triggers when a form field is validating.

 `$errors`is an array of all occures errors.
 You can add or remove errors.